atlassian-labs/data-center-terraform/docs/docs/userguide/INSTALLATION.md

 (See [configuration](CONFIGURATION.md) page).

 !!! info "Where to find the configuration file?"
-    The Terraform project uses `config.auto.tfvars` from root to configure the infrastructure in install and uninstall process by default.
+    The Terraform project uses `config.tfvars` from root to configure the infrastructure in install and uninstall process by default.

 !!! tip "How to use a different configuration file?"
     You can use any other customised file with the same format as default config file to override it.
-    This could be done by making a copy of `config.auto.tfvars` and use it as a template to define the configuration of your infrastructure.
+    This could be done by making a copy of `config.tfvars` and use it as a template to define the configuration of your infrastructure.

     Then use this file to override the default config file in install and uninstall steps.